 MINUMUM ORDER: We don’t have a minimum!
-Order just one item if that’s all you need - we don't charge setup fees.
+Order just one item if that’s all you need.
 We give a 10% discount for 10 or more of the same design.

 DESIGN SIZE: The largest design we can make in one go is 14” x 14”.
 The embroidery frame can also be moved to accommodate larger designs, but since the fabric must be repositioned this can introduce small imperfections.

 IMAGE TYPE: Think of embroidery as a paint-by-number with thread.
 Gradients (shifts from one color to another) don’t work, because each area is made from a single color of thread.
 For this reason photographs, sketches and 3D-rendered images are typically unsuitable for embroidery.
 Depending on the image, we may be able to clean it up in Photoshop for an additional fee.

 IMAGE RESOLUTION: If your original image is at least 200 dpi at the size you want your patch, we should be able to drop it directly into the embroidery software to make a design.
 That means if you're using an image you found online (which are typically 72 dpi) it must be at least 3 times larger than you want your patch to be.
 If your image is lower resolution it may or may not be suitable, and we may charge an additional fee (agreed on in advance) to clean it up in Photoshop.

 DESIGN DETAILS: The narrowest line we can embroider measures approximately 1/8”.
 Anything narrower than this may come out as a blob at best, or jam up the machine’s needle at worst.
 Keep this in mind when looking at outlines in your design, or for narrow letters and serifs on text patches.